okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/manage-orgs-okta-aerial/main/index.md

 1. [Authenticate with Okta Aerial](#authenticate-with-okta-aerial): Configure an API client in the Aerial org to call the Okta Aerial API.
 1. [Create and configure a child org](#create-a-child-org): Create a child org based on the parent org using the Org creator API.
-1. [Link the org to the Aerial account](#link-the-org-to-the-aerial-account): Link the org to the Aerial account using the Aerial API.
+1. [Add the org to the Aerial account](#add-the-org-to-the-aerial-account): Link the org to the Aerial account using the Aerial API.
 1. [Enable products in the org](#enable-products-in-the-org): Enable products in the Org using the Aerial API.
 1. [Configure the org](#configure-the-org): Configure the org using Okta objects.